-You have probably heard that dogs are at risk for heat stroke when they are in hot temperatures.
-Fortunately, you can take steps to prevent heat stroke and keep your dog safe.
+Heatstroke and heat exhaustion are conditions that are dangerous to most animals.
+This includes humans and, of course, dogs.
+You have probably heard that dogs are at risk for heatstroke when they are in hot temperatures.
+The fact is, they are even more at risk than people.
+Fortunately, you can take steps to prevent heatstroke and keep your dog safe.

-Dogs do not sweat through their skin like humans; they sweat small amounts through their foot pads and nose.
-Unfortunately, this not enough to release excessive body heat.
+Dogs do not sweat through their skin like humans.
+They will sweat small amounts through their footpads and nose, but this is not enough to release excess body heat.
 Dogs primarily release heat by panting, a method that exchanges hot and cool air.
-Unfortunately, this is not a very effective or efficient process, especially when the body temperature is very high.
+Unfortunately, this is not a very effective or efficient process, especially when the body temperature is extremely high.

-- Increased rectal temperature (over 104° requires action, over 106° is a dire emergency)
+- Increased rectal temperature (over 104° requires action, over 105° is an emergency)

 - Vigorous panting